yonatanMedan/fastIndex/README.md

 # fastIndex
-awesome to select from pandas multi index and more
+awesome way to select from pandas multi index and more

 installation:
 ```